p2/OAuth2/README.md

 **OS X**

 See the [OAuth2 Sample App][sample]'s AppDelegate class on how to receive the callback URL in your Mac app.
-If the authentication displays the code to the user, e.g. with Google's `urn:ietf:wg:oauth:2.0:oob` callback URL, you can retrieve the code from the user's pasteboard and continue authorization with:
+If the authorization displays the code to the user, e.g. with Google's `urn:ietf:wg:oauth:2.0:oob` callback URL, you can retrieve the code from the user's pasteboard and continue authorization with:

 ```swift
 let pboard = NSPasteboard.general()